nodebotanist/austinjs-july-2019/slides/presentation.md

 ---

-> "Everyone wants to [deprecate] node-gyp and WebAssembly would allow us to do this" -- Laurie Voss, this morning
+> "Everyone wants to [deprecate] node-gyp and WebAssembly would allow us to do this" -- Laurie Voss, a few weeks ago

 ---